gadamc/kdata/htmlpy/_build/html/_sources/util.txt

 This module also extends the KDataReader class and the family of KPtaProcessor classes to be iterable.
 This module also provides easy functions to create numpy arrays from KPtaProcessors and to provide event looping functions, allowing you to hook in an analysis function to the loop.
 This way you don't have to write those chunks of code ever again.

 The KDataReader class itself is iterable and returns a pointer to the KEvent class (KRawEvent, KAmpEvent, KHLAEvent).
-The KRawBoloPulseRecord class is also iterable, returning each value of the pulse trace itself.
-However, its recommended that you use the getnumpy() utility function to get a numpy array.
+The KRawBoloPulseRecord class has been extended in Pyhon.
+The method getnumpy() was added, which returns a numpy array.
 An example is shown below.

 .. code-block:: python